 When the crux of performance is the willingness to perform (or the lack of it), the solution is often to focus on motivation.
 This one-day program addresses some of the more common ailments that impact motivation.
 More importantly, using powerful conversations as a tool, it will arm you with techniques on how to manage motivation and performance issues at the workplace.

-- To understand what constitutes performance, what is motivation and what really drives it in the corporate environment?
+- What constitutes performance, what is motivation and what really drives it in the corporate environment?

-- To be able to explain how Skill and Will supports and impacts each other
+- How Skill and Will supports and impacts each other

-- To practice skills of powerful conversations to manage performance
+- Practical skills: Using powerful conversations to manage performance

 Muhammad Sabri, a Senior Lecturer at the ASB, comes with a wealth of experience after working more than 25 years in the government sector as well as in the oil and gas industry.
 His tenure at PETRONAS allowed him the opportunity to work alongside renowned organizations like McKinsey as it rolled out its Operational Performance Improvement initiatives and its Global Leadership Learning Series, which was made compulsory in more than 25 countries.
 His skills at Top Team Alignment has helped many Senior Management Teams improve their effectiveness in their leadership roles.